 Lisa Hjorten is Founder and Managing Broker at Pacific Edge Properties, specializing in the sale of single-family homes and investment properties.
 Her background is in technology, and she co-founded and served as CEO of Pacific Edge Software, an enterprise project management software company.
 She graduated from the University of Washington with a BA in Computer Science and Business.
 In addition to her work with EarthCorps, Lisa serves as an Advisory Board Member at the Buerk Center for Entrepreneurship at the University of Washington Foster School of Business.

 Karen Ritter is a technology consultant focusing on strategy, operations, and product management.
 Previously, she was Senior Director of Technology at A Place for Mom, the largest senior living referral service in the U.S. and Canada.
 A five-year veteran of McKinsey & Company, she specializes in operations, product workflow tools, software development and business intelligence.
 She holds an MBA from the Wharton School and BS in Engineering from MIT.
 She won Season 1 of the Fun Taiwan Challenge, a reality TV competition on Discovery Channel Asia.

 Amanda Taplett Johnson is Director, Supply Chain at Amazon.
 Amanda previously spent 10 years with Boeing in roles including Chief Engineer for the 747 and 767, and Director of Operational Excellence: Environment, Health and Safety.
 She holds an MS in Mechanical Engineering from MIT and an MBA from the MIT Sloan School of Management, as well as an AB in Earth Sciences and a BE in Environmental Engineering from Dartmouth College.

-Paul J. Wright is Environmental, Health and Safety Director for Boeing in Renton, Washington and Boeing South Carolina.
+Paul J. Wright is Director of Workplace Safety for Boeing in Renton, Washington and South Carolina.
 He has been with Boeing for over 25 years, holding senior leadership roles in Flight Sciences, Product Development Environmental Performance, and System Safety and Regulatory Affairs.
 Paul earned a BSME in Control Systems from Santa Clara University.